Get Your Dental Mojo Back With These Simple StepsApril 11, 2022 by AACD Executive Office

-Whether it's due to the current stressful and uncertain state of our profession, financial stress, or the high-pressure, care-taking, and patient-focused aspects of dentistry, more and more dental professionals are dealing with a loss of enthusiasm and satisfaction, constant fatigue, and physical symptoms like chronic back and neck pain, otherwise known as burnout.
-During these stressful and uncertain times, it can be difficult to stay positive and remain focused on your goals.
+Whether it's due to the stressful and uncertain state of our profession, financial stress, or the high-pressure, care-taking, and patient-focused aspects of dentistry, more and more dental professionals are dealing with a loss of enthusiasm and satisfaction, constant fatigue, and physical symptoms like chronic back and neck pain, otherwise known as burnout.
+During stressful and uncertain times, it can be difficult to stay positive and remain focused on your goals.

 Here is a three-prong strategy for self-care and growth that will get you "unstuck."

 1. Assess your existing goals